Pleasure Goal: 5 on 5 Mini Soccer

-Pleasure Goal: 5 on 5 Mini Soccer (Note: Also known as Futsal: 5 on 5 Mini Soccer (フットサル: 5オン5ミニサッカー, Futtosaru: 5 on 5 Mini Sakkā) in Japan.) is a 1996 futsal arcade game developed by Saurus and published by SNK.
+Pleasure Goal: 5 on 5 Mini Soccer (Note: Also known as Futsal: 5 on 5 Mini Soccer (フットサル: 5オン5ミニサッカー, Futtosaru: 5 on 5 Mini Sakkā) in Japan) is a 1996 futsal video game developed by Saurus and published by SNK for the Neo Geo arcade and home platforms.
 In the game, players compete against either AI-controlled opponents or other players in matches across various stadiums.
 The title was created by most of the same team that would later work on future projects at Saurus such as Shock Troopers.
 Though first launched for Neo Geo MVS, it was later released for Neo Geo CD and has since been re-released through download services on various consoles.